Presidential Election Day Act of 1845 [5 Stat. 721, 28th Congress, Session 2, Chapter I]

 Whenever any State has held an election for the purpose of choosing electors, and has failed to make a choice on the day prescribed by law, the electors may be appointed on a subsequent day in such a manner as the legislature of such State may direct.

-Phildes explains that, “It is the only place in federal law that identifies circumstances in which, even after a popular vote for president has been taken, a state legislature has the power to step in and appoint electors.”
-Because the original purpose of the “failed election” provision no longer applies, Phildes suggests that the law be modernized to shore up the foundation of American democracy.
+Pildes explains that, “It is the only place in federal law that identifies circumstances in which, even after a popular vote for president has been taken, a state legislature has the power to step in and appoint electors.”
+Because the original purpose of the “failed election” provision no longer applies, Pildes suggests that the law be modernized to shore up the foundation of American democracy.

 Court Challenges in 2020